-As prescribed by Article 427-1 of the Companies Act, the Company, each outside director and each auditor conclude a contract that limits liability under Article 423-1 of the Act.
+As prescribed by Article 427-1 of the Companies Act, the Company, each outside director and each Audit & Supervisory Board Member conclude a contract that limits liability under Article 423-1 of the Act.
 The amount limit of the liability based on these contracts shall be the amount prescribed by law.

-2. Status of Internal Audits and Audits by Corporate Auditors
+2. Status of Internal Audits and Audits by Audit & Supervisory Board Members

-As the organization for internal audits and audits by corporate auditors, the Office of Auditors (13 persons) under the direction of the President has been established to conduct periodic and on-demand internal audits of all operations across the Group and assess the adequacy of policies, plans and procedures, the effectiveness of their implementation and compliance with laws, as well as to offer concrete advice and recommendations for improving operations and raising awareness.
+The Office of Auditors (14 persons) under the direction of the President has been established to conduct periodic and on-demand internal audits of all operations across the Group and assess the adequacy of policies, plans and procedures, the effectiveness of their implementation and compliance with laws, as well as to offer concrete advice and recommendations for improving operations and raising awareness.